project-koku/koku-metrics-operator/docs/releasing.md

 git commit -s -m "<commit-message>" git push origin branch
 ```

-The generated release bundle should also be committed to the `koku-metrics-operator` repo.
+After completing the above steps, bump the version in the Makefile (e.g. `VERSION ?= <release-version>+1`).
+This will prevent accidental builds and pushes for a version that has already been released.
+The generated release bundle and the bumped Makefile version should be committed to the `koku-metrics-operator` repo.